MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 Adaptive window cross-correlation technique (AWCCT)
 ===================================================

-The AWCCT is a novel processing technique for phase-detection probe signals in high-velocity air-water flows.
-The code was developed by Matthias Kramer and Daniel Valero.
+The AWCCT is a novel processing technique for phase-detection probe signals in high-velocity air-water flows, developed by Matthias Kramer and Daniel Valero.
 It includes the following features:

 - Single-threshold technique to detect air- and water-phases.
 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.